 - How to automate the creation of the remediation script in Intune using Microsoft Graph API.

-- Active Intune license in the tenant.
+- Licensing: An active Microsoft Intune license within the tenant.

 Automation Script Workflow for Intune Remediation